fluidtrends/carmel/chunks/story/data/chapters/getting-started/README.md

 Wanna keep going?
 Go to the Challenges list ([carmel.io/challenges](https://carmel.io/challenges)) and choose the **[Learn to manipulate simple text](https://carmel.io/challenges/learn-how-to-use-strings)** Challenge.

 **Have fun!**

+## Get Your CARMEL Tokens

+We're excited to let you know that the [Carmel Token](https://eospark.com/token/carmel/carmeltokens) is live on the EOS Mainnet under the **carmeltokens** EOS Smart Contract.
+The first 100 token holders have received their CARMEL already and more will come soon.
+If you have participated in the previous two token distribution periods and you want your CARMEL, you have to enter your EOS username in your Carmel Profile at [carmel.io/me](https://carmel.io/me) and you will get your CARMEL in a new drop.
+There will be one a week until everyone gets their tokens.

+We're currently in the 3rd Token Distribution Period (ending March 7th) and that means you have 3 weeks left to participate.
+To participate, send EOS to the **carmeltokens** EOS smart contract and you will get CARMEL back automatically.
+The price for this period is **1 CARMEL = 0.005 EOS**.
+So if you want more CARMEL, now's your chance to get some and hold on to them before we list.

+Listing will begin as of April and we're really excited about us having a functional economy with an amazing community that truly believes in the Carmel Mission.

+## Become a Carmel Community Leader

+Join the Carmel Community Leaders group and help us spread the word about what the Carmel Story.
+We've been at this for a good year now and we've been asked by a lot of you why we're not making more noise.

+Our answer was simple and constant.
+We wanted to have something to talk about before we start talking.

+And so, now that Carmel 1.0 is here to stay, we're ready to share so much goodness with the world.
+There's so much that can be do with Carmel already that it's going to be exciting creating content, articles, videos and even a podcast about the different things you can do with Carmel.

+We've built a tool for builders.
+Carmel is a meta product.
+It helps builders build.
+Its applications are endless and absolutely insane.
+And I can't wait for us to share all that through content that we will be creating as of today.

+But we need your help to share that content with the world.

+We will gladly create bounties and award you with CARMEL tokens for your efforts but more than anything, you will gain Chunky's favor.

+So you're in?
+If so, [check this out and fill this form to get started](https://goo.gl/forms/u9m4SyRiGgBnKFMC3) and Andrei will get back at you with the masterplan.
+If you're on Telegram, just join our [Carmel Community Leaders](https://t.me/carmelcommunityleaders) group too and we can continue this conversation there.